-Exam Board: Edexcel Course Contact: Miss V Tomlinson
+Course Contact: Mrs V McGoldrick

 In this course, pupils will engage critically and creatively with a substantial body of texts and explore ways of responding to them.
 They will develop and apply their knowledge of literary analysis and evaluation.
-They will explore the contexts of the texts they are reading as well considering others' interpretations of them.
-They will also undertake their own independent reading and studies to deepen their appreciation and understanding of English Literature, including its changing traditions.
-This is a two year linear course.
+They will explore the contexts of the texts they are reading as well as considering others' interpretations of them.
+They will also undertake their own independent reading and studies in order to deepen their appreciation and understanding of English Literature, including its changing traditions.